KryptoniteWP/wp-udemy/README.md

 *   Affiliate Links
 *   Masked Links
 *   Click Tracking
+*   Highlight Bestselling Courses
+*   Highlight New Courses
 *   Custom Templates

 I would be happy if you give it a chance!
-[Upgrade to PRO Version](https://coder.flowdee.de/downloads/wp-udemy-pro/)
+[Upgrade to PRO Version](https://kryptonitewp.com/downloads/wp-udemy-pro/)

 ## More information